65 pointsby zerr3 months ago5 comments

 It's dead but still around.
 This is the stuff ripe for Jia Tan v4.0 to revive and backdoor.

-• sillywalk8 days ago
+• sillywalk3 months ago

 Interesting, I never knew about this.
 I do remember that NeXT ported OPENSTEP to Windows NT as OPENSTEP Enterprise.

-• dottrap2 days ago
+• dottrap3 months ago

 Microsoft's timing was the worst.
 I think they announced this a year after Swift was already announced, but before Swift was open sourced.
 So Microsoft wouldn't be able to deal with things like Obj-C/Swift interop which iOS developers were already jumping onto.
 And Microsoft's Windows 8 mobile initiative was pretty clearly a flop by this point.